lupyuen/lora-sx1262/README.md

 ## Edit the Build Config
 make menuconfig

-## In menuconfig, enable the Semtech SX1262 Library under "Libraries".
+## In menuconfig, enable the Semtech SX1262 Library under "Library Routines".
 ```

 __For BL602 / BL604:__ To add this driver to an existing BL602 / BL604 project: